Determining Customer Reliability Requirements

 Second, start with what is likely to fail based on a basic understanding of the use conditions.
 Explore other potential stresses and if and how they invoke a failure mechanism.

-For example, beyond the expected considerations of temperature and moisture exposure, would you consider direct lightening strikes?
-Depending on your product, say a cell tower mounted device, then you may or may not consider the impact of a direct or nearby lightening strike.
+For example, beyond the expected considerations of temperature and moisture exposure, would you consider direct lightning strikes?
+Depending on your product, say a cell tower mounted device, then you may or may not consider the impact of a direct or nearby lightning strike.